dyeramosu/AC215_snapnutrition/model-training/README.md

 ### Run `sh package-trainer.sh`
 - This script will create a `trainer.tar.gz` file with all the training code bundled inside it
-- Then this script will upload this packaged file to your GCS bucket can call it `snap-nutrition-model-trainer.tar.gz`
+- Then this script will upload the packaged file to your GCS bucket and call it `snapnutrition-trainer.tar.gz`

 ### Create Jobs in Vertex AI